PresidentDwayneCamacho/Corner/README.md

 > node server

-or, if you want the server to restart automatically, enter:
+or, if you want the server to automatically restart when the back end is edited automatically, enter:

 > nodemon server

+This is extremely helpful, by the way.

 This should get it going, open browser to local host 3000.